ShaneMcGowan/ShaneMcGowan.github.io/blog/2024/creating-a-game-engine-in-typescript-and-html5-canvas.md

 that projext became the basis for my new engine. taking everything tjay i had learned about HTML5 canvas and game development, as well as some brief wxperienxe with Unity before they became really shit with their licensing and a short stint mesaing about with s&box, i decided to create a proper engine for 2D pixel art games.

-topics to cover
+# Topics to cover
+- Engine Structure
+  - Current + Planned changes
+  - Scene
+  - Map
+  - SceneObject
+  - Background
+  - Game Loop
+  - Render Layers
 - Full Screen mode quirks
 - Drawing at 0.5 offset
 - font antialiasing
 - getting rid of blur
+- update loop and request animation frame (time delta)
+- capturing mouse and keyboard events (including mobile)